Frequently Asked Questions

 Q: How polished does my manuscript need to be to apply?

 A: In general, mentorship programs are most helpful when you’ve already polished your manuscript as much as you can on your own.
-However, many of the mentors are open to seeing earlier or unfinished drafts, so the level of polish depends on the mentor.
-There is no specific level required to apply.
+However, many of the mentors are open to seeing earlier drafts, so the level of polish depends on the mentor.
+There is no specific level required to apply, but you must have, at minimum, a completed first draft.
+This is a change from previous years when RTM was selectively open to unfinished manuscripts.

 for Author-illustrators and Illustrators: